Know in one minute about White tea benefits

 Also an inferior quality white tea with few buds and broken leaves.

 1. Prevent colon cancer

 Colon cancer is considered as the world’s third most common form of cancer in both men and women.
-On the basis of study (2) done on Colon cancer cell line, it was found because of high antioxidant and free radical scavenging property white tea helps in retarding the cancerous growth and protects the normal cells against oxidative damage
+On the basis of studies (2) done on Colon cancer cell line, it was found that high antioxidant and free radical scavenging property white tea helps in retarding the cancerous growth and protects the normal cells against oxidative damage

-White tea because of its high epigallocatechin-3-gallate (EGCG) and several other polyphenols than that of green tea showed antimutagenic activity hence proving that the teas which undergo the least processing have high anticarcinogenic activity (3).
+White tea has high epigallocatechin-3-gallate (EGCG) and several other polyphenols in comparison to that of green tea.
+Therefore, showed antimutagenic activity hence proving that the teas undergo the least processing have high anticarcinogenic activity (3).

-In a study (4) done on Type 2 Diabetes mellitus (DM) rat’s showed that consumption of white tea increases the sperm quality.
+A study (4) done on animal models with Type – diabetes mellitus shows increase sperm quality.
 This is because of the white increases glucose tolerance and insulin sensitivity.